-- 1. Use the appropriate Computer Interface Module (CIM).
-See Supported CIMs and Operating Systems (Target Servers) for more information about the CIMs to use with each operating system. - Attach the HD15 video connector of your CIM to the video port of your target server.
-Ensure that your target server's video has already been configured to a supported resolution and refresh rate.
-For Sun servers, ensure that your target server's video card is set to output standard VGA (H-and-V sync) and not composite sync. - Attach the keyboard/mouse connector of your CIM to the corresponding ports on your target server.
-Using a standard straightthrough UTP (Cat5/5e/6) cable, connect the CIM to an available server port on the back of your KX II device.
+Use the appropriate CIM or DCIM.
+See Supported Computer Interface Module (CIMs) Specifications (on page 296) for more information about the CIMs to use with each operating system.

+- Attach the video connector of your CIM/DCIM to the video port of your target server.
+Ensure that your target server's video is configured to a supported resolution and refresh rate.
+For Sun servers, ensure your target server's video card is set to output standard VGA (H-and-V sync) and not composite sync. - 3.
+Attach the keyboard/mouse connector of your CIM/DCIM to the corresponding ports on your target server.
+Use a DCIM if you are connecting from the target server video port to the KX II. - 4.
+Attach the CIM to an available server port on the back of the KX II.
+Use a standard, straight-through UTP (Cat5/5e/6) cable for CIMs, or standard USB cable for DCIMs.

 Note: The DCIM-USB G2 provides a small slide switch on the back of the CIM.
 Move the switch to P for PC-based USB target servers.
 Move the switch to S for Sun USB target servers.

-A new switch position takes effect only after the CIM is power-cycled.
-To power-cycle the CIM, remove the USB connector from the target server and plug it back in a few seconds later.
+Power-cycle the CIM by removing the USB connector from the target server, then plugging it back in a few seconds later in order to apply the new switch position.